 The oceans face a massive and growing threat from something you encounter everyday: plastics.
-An estimated 33 billion pounds of plastic leaks into the marine environment from land-based sources every year—this is roughly equivalent to dumping two garbage trucks full of plastic into the oceans every minute.
+An estimated 33 billion pounds of plastic leaks into the marine environment—this is roughly equivalent to dumping two garbage trucks full of plastic into the oceans every minute.

 As plastics continue to flood into our oceans, the list of marine species affected by plastic debris expands.
 Tens of thousands of individual marine organisms have been observed suffering from entanglement or ingestion of plastics permeating the marine environment—from zooplankton and fish, to sea turtles, marine mammals and seabirds.

 Plastics never go away.
 Instead, they break down into smaller and smaller pieces, which act as magnets for harmful pollutants.
 When eaten by fish, some of those chemical-laden microplastics can work their way up the food chain and into the fish we eat.